python/cpython/Doc/library/os.rst

    :func:`~os.pidfd_open`.
 In this case, ``setns()`` reassociates the calling thread into one or more of the same namespaces as the thread referred to by *fd*.
-   This is subject to any constraints imposed by *nstype*, which is is a bit mask combining one or more of the :ref:`CLONE_NEW* constants <os-unshare-clone-flags>`, e.g. ``setns(fd, os.CLONE_NEWUTS | os.CLONE_NEWPID)``.
+   This is subject to any constraints imposed by *nstype*, which is a bit mask combining one or more of the :ref:`CLONE_NEW* constants <os-unshare-clone-flags>`, e.g. ``setns(fd, os.CLONE_NEWUTS | os.CLONE_NEWPID)``.
    The caller's memberships in unspecified namespaces are left unchanged.